 Hotspots on Solar Panels

 Hotspots occur when specific cells within a solar panel become overheated due to localized shading, dirt, or manufacturing defects.
-These hotspots can lead to irreversible damage to the affected cells and reduce the overall output of the panel.
+These hotspots can cause irreversible damage to the affected cells and reduce the overall output of the panel.

-To identify this solar panel defect, use thermal imaging during the day when the panels are under full sunlight.
+To identify this common solar panel problem, use thermal imaging during the day when the panels are under full sunlight.
 Hotspots will appear as areas with significantly higher temperatures than the rest of the panel.

 Ensure that the panels are not shaded by nearby objects or covered with dirt or debris.
 Therefore, it can be helpful to clean solar panels regularly in certain climates or locations impacted by debris.
 If a malfunctioning cell is causing the hotspot, consider replacing the affected panel.